-We, the members of the Student Chapter of the American Meteorological Society at Central Michigan University, do ordain and establish these Bylaws for the government of our organization.
+We, the members of the Student Chapter of the American Meteorological Society, subscribing to the regulations and policies of Central Michigan University, establish this Constitution to govern the matters within our organization.

-This organization shall be known as the Student Chapter of the American Meteorological Society, herein referred to as the Society, whose purpose is to promote and to encourage the study of meteorology/ atmospheric sciences.
+- This organization shall be known as the Student Chapter of the American Meteorological Society, herein referred to as the Society and as CMU Weather in non-official matters including, but not limited to, our internet presence.

 Section A. Requirements